-Introduction to Human Studies Grade 9
+Introduction to Human Studies Grade 9 One credit/One year Prerequisite(s): None

 Introduction to Human Studies is a foundational course for students interested in becoming a public advocate, social worker, dietician, nutritionist, counselor, or community volunteer.
 Upon completion of this course, a proficient student will have an understanding of human needs, overview of social services, career investigation, mental health, and communication.
 Artifacts will be created for inclusion in a portfolio, which will continue to build throughout the program of study.